About this Session

 He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and he recently finished his training with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality, Anne "Willsy" Wills).

-Other than theatre, Zachary has also appeared in three short films created by students of Flinders University: Plastic Aeroplane (2018), To Arnold’s Daughter (2019) and Rock, Paper, Scissors (2019).
-In 2020, Zachary got cast as Joshua in a mystery drama web series still in the making called The Five Stones of Legends.
+Other than theatre, Zachary has also appeared in two short films to date created by students of Flinders University: Plastic Aeroplane (2018) and Rock, Paper, Scissors (2019).

 Peter Johns (Piano/Musical Director)